swcarpentry/python-novice-inflammation/episodes/04-lists.md

 While modifying in place, it is useful to remember that Python treats lists in a slightly counter-intuitive way.

-As we saw earlier, when we modified the `salsa` list item in-place, if we make a list, (attempt to) copy it and then modify this list, we can cause all sorts of trouble.
+As we saw earlier, when we modified the `mild_salsa` list item in-place, if we make a list, (attempt to) copy it and then modify this list, we can cause all sorts of trouble.
 This also applies to modifying the list using the above functions: